-(a) Storm and Surface Water Drainage
+A.(a) Storm and Surface Water Drainage

-- 1. Storm water collection and transport systems shall be designed to carry a 25 year return frequency flow without surcharge. - 2.
-Ditches, where permitted, on the approved plans shall have a slope of at least 2% and side slopes not exceeding 3:1.
-Where required to prevent erosion, ditches shall be riprapped, sodded, or otherwise protected. - 3.
-Storm drain pipelines and culverts shall be installed in accordance with the technical requirements of Section 603 of said MDOT Specifications.
+1. Storm water collection and transport systems shall comply with teh provisions of Chapter 18, Article II, Stormwater and Non-Stormwater Control Ordinance and Article IV, Post Construction Stormwater Management Ordinance.be designed to carry a 25 year return frequency flow without surcharge.

+2. Ditches, where permitted, on the approved plans shall have a slope of at least two (2) percent% and side slopes not exceeding three to one (3:1).
+Where required to prevent erosion, ditches shall be riprapped, sodded, or otherwise protected.

+3. Storm drain pipelines and culverts shall be installed in accordance with the technical requirements of Section 603 of said MDOT Specifications.
 All pipes shall be designed to withstand earth backfill plus H-20 wheel loadings.
-Trench backfill over drain lines within the paved way shall be compacted to 95% of optimum density.
-Outside of paved areas backfill shall be compacted to 90% of optimum density. - 4.
-When required to assure a stable subbase, rigid perforated underdrain pipe shall be installed in accordance with the technical requirements of Section 605 of said MDOT Specifications.
+Trench backfill over drain lines within the paved way shall be compacted to ninety-five (95) percent of optimum density.
+Outside of paved areas backfill shall be compacted to ninety (90) percent of optimum density.

+4. When required to assure a stable subbase, rigid perforated underdrain pipe shall be installed in accordance with the technical requirements of Section 605 of said MDOT Specifications.
 Coiled underdrain pipe will not be permitted.
 (Revised eff.
+12/10/03)

-12/10/03) - 5.
-Manholes and catch basins on storm drain lines shall met the technical requirements of Section 6045 of said MDOT Specifications.
-Shop drawings for the units desired for use shall be submitted to the Town Engineer for approval prior to placement. - 6.
-It is specifically noted that all drainage facilities must also comply with the requirements of the Town Storm Water Management Ordinance.
+5. Manholes and catch basins on storm drain lines shall meet the technical requirements of Section 6045 of said MDOT Specifications.
+Shop drawings for the units desired for use shall be submitted to the Town Engineer for approval prior to placement.

+6. It is specifically noted that all drainage facilities must also comply with the requirements of the Town Storm Water Management Ordinance.

-(b) Underground Utility Lines
+B.(b) Underground Utility Lines

-- 1. All sanitary sewer lines and appurtenances shall be constructed in accordance with the requirements of the Sewage Ordinance, particularly Sec.
-15-1-6 and 15-1-7. - 2.
-Any road to be accepted shall be served by a water main if said road joins a road containing a water main.
-No water main shall be less than 8" in diameter unless the fire department and the Planning Board certify in writing that a water main less than 8" in diameter will furnish adequate water service for the road to be accepted and for any future extension of said road. - 3.
-All underground utility mains shall be installed before the gravel surface is placed; and, if possible utility service lines to individual lots shall be installed before gravel surface is placed. - 4.
-Backfill materials for all underground utilities shall be compacted to 95% of optimum density under paved areas and to 90% of optimum density under non-paved areas.
+1. All sanitary sewer lines and appurtenances shall be constructed in accordance with the requirements of the Sewage Ordinance, particularly Sec.
+15-1-6 and 15-1-7.

+2. Any road to be accepted shall be served by a water main if said road joins a road containing a water main.
+No water main shall be less than eight(8) inches" in diameter unless the fire department and the Planning Board certify in writing that a water main less than eight(8) inches" in diameter will furnish adequate water service for the road to be accepted and for any future extension of said road.

+3. All underground utility mains shall be installed before the gravel surface is placed; and, if possible utility service lines to individual lots shall be installed before gravel surface is placed.

+4. Backfill materials for all underground utilities shall be compacted to ninety-five (95)% percent of optimum density under paved areas and to ninety (90) percent% of optimum density under non-paved areas.